DimEvil/tutorial-qgis-maxent/README.md

 **Flanders** Flanders (Dutch: Vlaanderen [ˈvlaːndərə(n)] (About this sound listen), French: Flandre [flɑ̃dʁ], German: Flandern [ˈflandɐn]) is the Dutch-speaking northern portion of Belgium, although there are several overlapping definitions, including ones related to culture, language, politics and history.
 It is one of the communities, regions and language areas of Belgium.
 The demonym associated with Flanders is Fleming, while the corresponding adjective is Flemish.
 The official capital of Flanders is Brussels,[1] although the Brussels Capital Region has an independent regional government, and the government of Flanders only oversees the community aspects of Flanders life there such as (Flemish) culture and education.

 ![study-area](https://github.com/dimEvil/tutorial-qgis-maxent/blob/master/poster/N2000Belgium.jpg)
+  *note* The study area should never be dependent on country borders. the study area needs to contain validated occurrences of the species modelled.

 <a name="prepare_datasets"></a>
 ## Prepare Datasets, prepare the training area